qiueqiue/simpleapp-generator/README.md

 # simpleapp-generator
 ## this project still in alpha stage!

-SimpleApp is an frontend and backend code generator, the phylosophy of this project is to allow developer build reliable and scalable application with low code philosophy.
+SimpleApp is an frontend and backend code generator, the ideal of this project is to allow developer build reliable and scalable application with low code methods.

-It suitable to project with a lot of complex data schema, complex calculation requirement:
+It suitable for complex schema +complex calculation such as:
 1. sales invoice: having parent and childs as 1 document, it need to calculate tax, discount, exchange rate
 2. delivery order: need to calculate total quantity, unit of measurement conversion

+Key Ideal:
+1. Every data store as json format, name as `document`
+2. Every document defined by jsonschema, and store in folder `definations`
+3. We store jsonschema as `<uniquedocumentname>.<uniquedocumentshortname>.jsonschema.json`.
+Example: `purchaseorder.po.jsonschema.json`, `student.std.jsonschema.json`
+4. `JsonSchema` used to generate:
+    - multiple pattern of data types for database, dto, frontend, backend.
+The data type match to `jsonschema`
+    - api controller (openapi)
+    - simpleapp frontend and backend objects
+5. Generated code will control data validation in both frontend and backend using `ajv`
+6. There is few important keyword need to know:
+    - `jsondata`: actual data like `{"document_no":"PO001",amount:300}`
+    - `jsonschema`: it is schema of `jsondata`, we use it to generate CRUD codes
+    - `frontend`: user interface framework using nuxt (vue+typescript), it doesn't store any data
+    - `backend`: api server using nest(typescript), it provide openapi, and store data into mongodb
+    - `doc service`: a typescript class use for process specific document in server. example" `po.service.ts`
+    - `doc controller`: it is api router for route http traffic to document service. example: `po.controller.ts`
+    - `doc client`: frontend client, it provide reactive data and data processing mechanism for frontend

+6. To make our app useful, we perform development at
+    - backend: modify `api controller` and `backend document service`
+    - frontend: layout user interface, bind input fields to `doc client` , and modify `doc client` required
+7. We may frequently change `jsonschema`, `doc service`, `doc controller`, `doc client`:
+    - the previous modified code remain when you regenerate code (with specific rules)
+8. After regenerate codes, some data processing codes in `doc service` will sync into `doc client`, to reduce repeat coding at both end

-## Benfit
+## Benefit
 - Use `jsonschema` generate most of the frontend and backend code
 - Generated frontend and backend code in typescript+OOP.
 - it control as tight as possible the frontend and backend data consistency